filecoin-project/specs/mining.md

     // ProvingSet is the set of sectors this miner is currently mining.
 It is only updated
     // when a PoSt is submitted (not as each new sector commitment is added) ProvingSet SectorSet

+    // NextDoneSet is a set of sectors reported during the last PoSt submission as
+    // being 'done'.
+The collateral for them is still being held until the next PoSt
+    // submission in case early sector removal penalization is needed.
+    NextDoneSet SectorSet

     // TODO: maybe this number is redundant with power LockedStorage BytesAmount